iFFi-njbc/IMDB-website/README.md

 •	Session management

-# DATABASE IS CREATED IN SQLYOG
+# DATABASE IS CREATED IN MySQLYOG